loopbackio/loopback-next/docs/site/Decorators.md

 ```

 Now that we've bound the 'config.widget' key to our configuration object, and
-'logger.widget' key to the function `logInfo()`, we can inject them in our
+the 'logger.widget' key to the function `logInfo()`, we can inject them in our
 WidgetController:

 ```ts